-For cooks and gardeners, fall is something of a second spring.
+For cooks and gardeners, colder weather is something of a second spring.
 It is our Greens Season.

 In hot summer climates there is no hope of growing crisp salads and chewy kales from June to August.
 And cilantro bolts while your back is turned.
 But as the nights grow longer and chillier, we can begin to look forward to a fall salad strategy, and order seeds, and dig, and wait.